 QLM can track illegal computers that connect to the web service and logs information about these computers in the database.
 An illegal computer is defined as a computer that has a valid license key but whose license key is (a) not in the database or (b) in the database but registered for another computer.
 This situation can occur if a user with a valid license key requests that his license be released from computer A claiming to have uninstalled your program from computer A or claiming that computer A crashed.
 If the user subsequently attempts to connect to the web service via computer A, QLM detects this computer as an illegal computer and logs it in the database.

-There are two ways to enable illegal computers detection in your application:
+There are three ways to enable illegal computers detection in your application:

 - The QLM API (in QlmLicenseLib.dll) includes a new method called IsIllegalComputer to detect illegal computers.
 This method should be ideally be called every time your application is launched.